How to Make a Travel Vision Board With Great Vision Board Ideas.

 What is the purpose of a vision board?

-A vision board is a tool used to help clarify, concentrate, and maintain a focus on a specific life goal.
+A vision board is a tool used to help clarify, concentrate, and focus on a specific life goal.

-In a nutshell, a vision board is any sort of board on which you display images that represent whatever you want to be, do, or have in your life.
+In a nutshell, a vision board is any board on which you display images representing whatever you want to be, do, or have in your life.

 What do you put on a travel vision board?